William I. Robinson

 William I. Robinson (born March 28, 1959) is an American professor of sociology at the University of California, Santa Barbara.
-His work focuses on political economy, globalization, Latin America and historical materialism.
+His work focuses on political sociology, globalization, Latin America, social change, and historical materialism.
 He is a member of the International Parliamentary and Civil Society Mission to Investigate the Political Transition in Iraq.

 Early life

 In the early 1980s Robinson worked as a journalist in war-torn Nicaragua.
 He was a member of Union of Nicaraguan Journalists (past member and officer 1984–1990).

-Academic life

 Robinson then went on to study for his BA in Journalism with the Friends World College in Nairobi (Kenya), Ibadan (Nigeria), and Costa Rica.
 Following this he received both his MA in Latin American Studies and his PhD in Sociology at the University of New Mexico.

 Academic work

-Robinson wrote many academic journal articles and books, and made several contributions to Al Jazeera.
-Many of his works have been translated into Spanish.
+Throughout his career as an academic, Robinson has written multiple books, academic journals, and chapters within books authored by others.
+He has made several contributions to media outlets including the BBC, The Guardian, La Jornada, Al Jazeera, and ZNetwork.
+His works have been translated into many languages including Spanish, Chinese, Japanese, and Arabic.